unional/typescript-blackbook/style-guide/default/classes.md

   ```

 ### Empty constructor
 - Classes have a default constructor if one is not specified.
-An empty constructor function or one that just delegates to a parent class is unnecessary. [`no-useless-constructor`](http://eslint.org/docs/rules/no-useless-constructor)
+- Empty constructor function or one that just delegates to a parent class is unnecessary.

   ```typescript
   // bad